-I learned a important lessons - even though this wasn't the first time I practiced the kata.
+I learned an important lesson — even though this wasn’t the first time I practiced the kata.

 This sounds simple and like a perfect candidate for an

 The first tests are straightforward:

 module PrimeFactorDecomposer def decompose(number) if number < 4 number else [2,2] end end end describe PrimeFactorDecomposer do include PrimeFactorDecomposer it "returns no prime factors for 1" do decompose(1).should be_empty end it "decomposes 2 into 2" do decompose(2).should be == end it "decomposes 3 into 3" do decompose(3).should be == end it "decomposes 4 into 2,2" do decompose(4).should be == [2,2] end end